garrandall/popular-music-data/tracks/you-complete-me-keyshia-cole.md

 And it's okay cause I trust that
 You'll be the best man that you can

-Baby you love me... oh yes you do... yea...
+Baby you love me... oh yes you do... yea

 And no matter what they ever say about you
 I'm gonna stay by your side